slerman12/Help-me/3-Disproof.md

 Additionally, I cannot endure more meetings and deliberations after this ump-teenth set of traumas (including ones I haven't mentioned in this repo that also happened during this time period, also are egregious, and also were induced by the Medical Center via coercion, ["#NotEnoughCarbs"](https://github.com/slerman12/BrokenWisdoms/blob/main/4-Faith.md) and more...) culminating six years of torture from this one institution.

 It's taking me a year to write this.
 They couldn't even understand my research, and Michael isn't even in my field.
 Did they really expect me to convey all of this in a single meeting as well?
-I did my best to convey and elaborate on everything and they ignored those emails too, and I requested that they respond, while I was still employed as a grad student.
+I did my best to convey and elaborate on everything and they ignored those emails too, and I requested that they respond, while I was still a grad student.

 #